mwarning/meshnet-lab/results/README.md

 ## Traffic2 Test

-Only for batman-adv, but with error bars:

-Laptop:
+### Laptop Lattice4

 ![image](laptop/traffic2/1_traffic2-batman-adv-grid4.png)

 The dropping packet arrival rate after 100 nodes might indicate that the system has come to its limits.
-Also "kworker/u32:1+bat_events" is at 100% for a long time for many nodes.
+For many nodes, "kworker/u32:1+bat_events" is at 100% for a long time.